Handmade clothes are a unique creative gift.

 As many cases of toxic materials in baby clothes reportedly cause developmental defects, parents worldwide began to seek organic baby clothes.

-- Soft with a bit of stretch
+- Super soft with a bit of stretch

 - Smooth to the touch